-Students in the eighth grade must pass 6 out of 8 classes and pass the Math and Reading parts of the new Georgia Milestones EOG Assessment to be promoted to the ninth grade.
+Students in the eighth grade must pass 6 out of 8 classes and pass the Georgia Milestones to be promoted to the ninth grade.

 Students who only pass 4 out of 8 classes are eligible for summer school (taking 2 classes) to earn the required 7 classes out of 8.